 - Increased use of air freight

-Traditional logistics service providers are increasingly trying to gain information about the across the border e-commerce industry to properly gauge the impact of this trend on the supply chain industry.
-One of the most prominent impact of e-commerce is the increase in use of air-cargo.
+Traditional logistics service providers are increasingly trying to gain information about the across-the-border e-commerce industry to properly gauge the impact of this trend on the supply chain industry.
+One of the most prominent impacts of e-commerce is the increase in the use of air cargo.
 B2C air shipments are becoming increasingly popular because of speed.
-Air freight allows a product to be delivered to the doorstep of the customers within less than 48 hours.
+Airfreight allows a product to be delivered to the doorstep of the customers within less than 48 hours.
 However, the biggest disadvantage of air freight is the shipping cost.
 Shipping giants like FedEx or DHL are offering excellent solutions to businesses shipping small parcels.

 - Supply chain visibility

 Supply chain visibility is one of the factors which has driven the growth and popularity of e-commerce.
 Most customers like to be aware of the exact location of their purchased products until it gets delivered.
 This is one forwarders need to go beyond GPS and start investing on sophisticated supply chain visibility software.

 To keep pace with the change the freight forwarders have to combine all the benefits they have got from the logistics business and elongate the chain for enhancing their potential earnings.
 Moreover, they also need to specialize in certain core steps and supply their own products.
 This is the primary factor that distinguishes conventional freight forwarding from trans-border e-commerce.